MEDICAL HYDROXYAPATITE

 Approval of Sangi's proprietary hydroxyapatite as a medicinal ingredient with anti-caries benefits took almost 15 years.

-First many years of research were required to obtain the necessary data, from basic laboratory experiments to large-scale field trials that carried out by two universities on Sangi’s behalf in the 1980s.
+First, many years of research were required to obtain the necessary data, from basic laboratory experiments to large-scale field trials that were carried out by two universities on Sangi’s behalf in the 1980s.

 1) Adsorption and removal of dental plaque